 - A speculum is placed in the vagina, and then a small tube is placed through the cervix and into the vagina.

 - A syringe is attached to the tube to allow the physician to suction the embryo from the vagina.

 - Patients may feel cramping, as well as feel nauseous and/or faint.
 Many women experience several minutes of intense cramping during the procedure.

 - Irregular bleeding or spotting can occur for the first two weeks after the procedure.
 Avoid tampons for the first week.

 - Cramps may be similar to menstrual cramps and could last for several hours, up to a few days after the procedure.

 However, it is possible that this procedure will not remove the embryo in its entirety.
 This can result in serious side effects for the woman, including the need for surgical intervention.
-Potentially dangerous side effects can include uterine or cervical perforation, pelvic infection and excess bleeding.
+As with any procedure, there are potentially dangerous side effects.
+These side affects include uterine or cervical perforation, pelvic infection and excess bleeding.

 Options for Women Pregnancy Help Clinic does not perform or refer for abortions.